Ethnopsychopharmacology: Differences in pharmacodynamic responses

-Cultural influences on psychiatric healthcare
+Influence of culture on psychiatric healthcare

 In addition to biology and environment, culturally determined attitudes toward illness and its treatment may affect how an individual responds to psychiatric medication.
 Some cultures see suffering and illness as unavoidable and not amenable to medication, while others treat symptoms with polypharmacy, mixing medications with herbal drugs.
 Cultural attitudes can also have an effect on adherence to medication regimes and influence the placebo effect.

 Diagnosis of psychological conditions

 The way an individual expresses and reacts to the symptoms of psychiatric illness, and the cultural expectations of the physician, may affect the diagnosis a patient receives.
-For example, bipolar disorder often is misdiagnosed as schizophrenia in people of color.
+For example, bipolar disorder is often misdiagnosed as schizophrenia in people of color.

-Concerns in research and practice methodologies

-Ethnic diversity in research studies
+Consideration of ethnic diversity in research studies

-Most studies of psychiatric medications have white male subjects.
-Since there is often a greater difference within racial and ethnic groups than between them, researchers must be certain they choose prototypical representatives of these groups, or use a larger random sample.

-Further, because broad racial and ethnic groups have many different subgroups.
-For example, in North American research it may not be enough to characterize individuals as Asian, Hispanic, Native American, or African American.
+Most studies of psychiatric medications have predominantly white male subjects.
+Since there is often a greater difference within racial and ethnic groups than between them, researchers may choose to either use prototypical representatives of these groups or use a larger random sample.
+This is also influenced by the fact that broad racial and ethnic groups have many different subgroups.
+For example, in North American research, it may not be sufficient to characterize individuals as Asian, Hispanic, Native American, or African American.
 Even within the same ethnic group, there are no reliable measures to determine important cultural differences.

-Moderation of medication dosage

-Individuals who receive a higher dose of psychiatric medication than needed may discontinue treatment because of side effects, or may otherwise develop toxic levels that lead to serious complications.
-A reasonable approach to prescribing medication to any psychiatric patient, regardless of race or culture, is to "start low and go slow".